SilbigerLab/pH_Spec/README.md

 # pH_Spec
-Data and code for pH analysed using the spectrophotometer
+Data and code for pH analyzed using the spectrophotometer